jradxl/remmina-python-plugins/README.md

 such as /usr/lib/x86_64-linux-gnu/remmina/plugins in Ubuntu.

 The library, remmina-plugin-python_wrapper.so, must be represent for the python plugin to load.
 It is a dynamic loader.
+Just the *.py file needs to be present in same directory, coded to Remmina's Python API.
+(I know, it does seem odd to put source files in a library path)

-Just the *.py file needs to be represent, coded to Remmina's Python API To enable generation of the remmina-plugin-python_wrapper.so, -DWITH_PYTHONLIBS=ON must be given to cmake This library is not present in Ubuntu Jammy's repository (as Remmina 1.4.25), but it is as remmina-plugin-python in Ubuntu Noble (as Remmina 1.4.35)
+To enable generation of the remmina-plugin-python_wrapper.so, -DWITH_PYTHONLIBS=ON must be given to cmake.
+This library is not present in Ubuntu Jammy's repository (as Remmina 1.4.25), but it is as remmina-plugin-python in Ubuntu Noble (as Remmina 1.4.35)